FOSS-World/Open-Web-for-Social-Good/README.md

 # Open-Web-for-Social-Good
-Promoting the usage web tools to increase productivity of work done towards social good
+Promoting the usage Open Web tools to increase productivity and efficiency of the work done towards social good

-## what you we trying to accomplish?
+## what are we trying to accomplish?
 Enable NGOs and NPOs with Web tools and increase their productivity

 ## Goals and Plan
 ### Step 1:
-Identify sustainable development goals (SDGs) which can have positive impact with usage of Web tools
+Identify Sustainable Development Goals (SDGs) which can have positive impact with usage of Open Web tools

 ### Step 2:
-Identify NGOs and NPOs at local location of the Project(Hyderabad, India) operating towards the selected SDGs
+Identify NGOs and NPOs operating towards the selected SDGs at local location of the Project(Hyderabad, India)

 ### Step 3:
-Meet with the Organisations and understand their work process
+Meet with the Organisations and understand their work flow and methodology

 ### Step 4:
-Identify the open web tools which can be used to improve their productivity
+Identify the Open Web tools which can be used to improve their productivity and efficiency

 ### Step 5:
-Partner with the orgaisation(s) to organise training workshops for their staff which will train them in using Open web tools for their work
+Partner with the orgaisation(s) to organise training workshops for their staff which will train them in using Open web tools aspart of their work flow

 The followings tasks will be taken up as part of this
 - Call for Volunteers
+- Study the audience to make content of workshop easily understandable
 - Call for speakers of the particular Open Web Tools
-- Study the audience to make content of workshop easily understandable
-- Event Management
+- Other parts of Event Management

 ### Step 6:
-Study the impact of the workshop and publish the results.
+Study and Analyse the impact of the workshop.
+Publish the results.